 Though it only ranked fourth, location data was one topic the report paid greater attention to, explaining, “we wanted to better understand what exactly causes anxiety when it comes to location.”
 Apparently understanding on location data is not the same priority among consumers, though, as only a third indicated they understood how it is used.

 The top concerns for location data were tied at 63 percent each: home address being obtained and the possibility of identity theft or fraud.
 Close behind was “Not knowing how my location information is being used,” a concern for 56 percent.
+The solution to both concerns would be a comprehensive identity theft protection service, which would alert the users if their data has been compromised.

 What consumers do to try to protect their privacy